-These efforts complement measures established under the District's Regulatory program for the coastal WRCA.
-Under this program, new uses of the Floridan Aquifer for non-potable uses are not permitted.
+Under the District's regulation of consumptive uses of water (Chapter 40A-2, FAC), new uses of the Floridan Aquifer for non-potable uses are not permitted within the coastal WRCA.
 Additionally, in response to resource limitations, cooperative planning, and regulatory requirements and incentives, numerous utilities implement water conservation measures that include inclining block rates, conservation plans, and enhanced use of reclaimed water.
 Examples include Regional Utilities, South Walton Utility Company, the City of Fort Walton Beach, and Okaloosa County Water and Sewer, among many others.

-Table 4.6 Water Conservation Coordination
+Table 4-6.
+Water Conservation Coordination

 Implementing Agency: NWFWMD

-Proposed FY Expense (FY 10-11): \$ 26,000
+Proposed FY Expense (FY 11-12): \$8,690

-Estimated 5-Year Cost (FY 11-15): \$ 86,000
+Estimated 5-Year Cost (FY 12-16): \$48,690

 Potential Funding Sources: Local Governments, Utilities, WMLTF

-Quantity of Water Made Available: 2.5 mgd
+Quantity of Water Made Available: 2.5 MGD

 Project Status: Ongoing

 Funding for water conservation efforts is provided through the WMLTF, as well as local sources.
-Ongoing conservation efforts will continue and additional staff time and outreach activities will be conducted during the Regional Water Supply Plan Update.
+Ongoing conservation efforts will continue and additional staff time and outreach activities may be conducted during the Regional Water Supply Plan Update.
 As other projects are determined to be viable and cost-effective, increased funding may be made available for implementation.